-The standard one-port model in DLS problems for communications is defined as follows: (i) the master can only send data to (and receive data from) a single worker at a given time-step; (ii) a given worker cannot start its execution before it has terminated the reception of the message from the master; similarly, it cannot start sending the results back to the master before finishing the computation.
+The standard one-port model in DLS problems for communications is defined as follows:

+- the master can only send data to, and receive data from, a single worker at a given time-step, - a given worker cannot start execution before it has terminated the reception of the message from the master; similarly, it cannot start sending the results back to the master before finishing the computation.

 In fact, this one-port model naturally comes in two flavors with return messages, depending upon whether we allow the master to simultaneously send and receive messages or not.
-If we do allow for simultaneous sends and receives, we have the two-port model we have studied in the companion paper [7].
-Here we concentrate on the fully one-port model, where the master cannot be enrolled in more than one communication at any time-step.
+If we do allow for simultaneous sends and receives, we have the two-port model which we have studied in the companion paper [8].
+Here we concentrate on the true one-port model, where the master cannot be enrolled in more than one communication at any time-step.
+Although more complicated to analyze, the one-port model is more realistic: all the MPI experiments in Section 5 obey this model.

-2.2.
-Scheduling problem
+2.2 Scheduling problem

 We focus on the following problem: given a time bound T, what is the maximum number of load units that can be processed within time T?
 As we adopt the classical linear cost model (communication and computation costs are proportional to the number of load units), we can consider that T = 1 without loss of generality.
 Also, owing to the linearity of the model, this problem is equivalent to the problem of minimizing the execution time for a given amount of load to be processed.

-A solution to the scheduling problem is characterized by the subset of enrolled processors, and their respective loads (we let α_i denote the amount of load assigned to, and processed by, each participating worker P_i), together with the dates at which each event (incoming communication, computation, return message) starts on each processor.
+A solution to the scheduling problem is characterized by the following information:

+• The subset of enrolled processors, and their respective loads.
+We let α_i denote the amount of load assigned to, and processed by, each participating worker P_i .

+• The dates at which each event (incoming communication, computation, return message) starts on each processor.

 We can make a few useful simplifications.
 First, we can assume that each worker starts computing right upon completion of the initial communication from the master.
-Also, we can assume that the master sends initial messages as soon as possible, i.e. without any delay between two consecutive messages.
+Also, we can assume that the master sends initial messages as soon as possible, i.e. without any delay between two consecutive ones.
 Symmetrically, we can assume that return messages are sent consecutively, and as late as possible, to the master.
 However, some idle time may well occur between the time at which a worker P_i has completed its work and the time at which it starts returning the message, just because the master may be busy communicating with another worker.
 This idle time for P_i will be denoted as x_i .
-We can now sum up the description of a schedule by a first permutation σ_1 representing the ordering of sending operations, from the master to each worker, a second permutation σ_2 representing the ordering of receiving operations, from each worker to the master, the quantity α_i of load units sent to each worker P_i , and the idle time x_i of each worker P_i .
+Although it is a classical assumption in DLS theory that all workers work without interruption until the end of the schedule, we point out that we cannot enforce it here a priori.